One Night at McCool's: Plot

 Detective Dehling investigates the murder as he soon finds that Carl is related to Randy.
 Becoming more infatuated with Jewel, and noticing a black eye on her, Dehling forces Randy out of his own house and cites he'll put a restraining order on Randy.
 Randy notices Jewel smile from the inside of the house, realizing he's been scammed for everything he has.
 Dehling later comforts Jewel and they later have sex.
 Meanwhile, Carl continues with his story that he believed Jewel came onto him at a gathering he held with his family, Randy, and Jewel, which Carl was happy to oblige as he was having marital problems.
 Back at the bingo hall, Randy finishes his story to Burmeister and they both leave and head to a distant motel where Randy gives him $10,000 to kill Jewel.
 Randy calls Carl from the motel and Carl is excited to hear since he wants to experience sex with Jewel again.
 Arriving at the house, Carl puts on some bondage outfits while Detective Dehling arrives in his uniform with flowers.
 Randy tries to warn Carl to stay away from his house, but has to steal a car to make sure Burmeister doesn't kill Carl as well.
-As they all converge in the house and an argument erupts with each person claiming to be Jewel's boyfriend, Utah's twin brother Elmo asking who killed his brother.
+As they all converge in the house and an argument erupts with each person claiming to be Jewel's boyfriend, Utah's twin brother Elmo suddenly appears, heavily armed and demanding to know which one killed his brother.
 Burmeister is watching from outside when Jewel catches him by surprise.
 Both infatuated with each other, the two decide to leave when Elmo fires at them and a shootout begins.
 Carl escapes on foot while both Elmo and Dehling die from gunshots.
 Randy survives unscathed but steeps in the destruction in his house.

 Jewel gets in Burmeister's car which he tells her of his house, big screen TV, and DVD player; all things that she has ever wanted and leaves the last snow globe on the sidewalk before driving away.
 Carl continues his escape until he is nearly hit by a car and he rejoices briefly before being crushed by a dumpster.